Last updated 3 August 2014

 The improved application layout contains tags that are structural elements from the HTML5 specification:

-• <main>
+<main>

 These elements add structure to a web page.
 The tags don’t add any new behavior but make it easier to determine the structure of the page and apply CSS styles.

-The <header> tag is typically used for branding or navigation.
+tag is typically used for branding or navigation.

-We wrap a navigation partial in the <header> tag:
+We wrap a navigation partial in the <header>

-<%= render 'layouts/navigation' %>
+<header> <%= render 'layouts/navigation' %> </header>

-The <main> tag is among the newest HTML5 elements (see the W3C specification for details).
+tag is among the newest HTML5 elements (see the W3C specification for details).
 From the specification: “The main content area of a document includes content that is unique to that document and excludes content that is repeated across a set of documents such as site navigation links, copyright information, site logos.”
-We follow the advice of the specification and wrap our unique content in the <main> tag.
+We follow the advice of the specification and wrap our unique content in the <main>

 The specification recommends, “Authors are advised to use ARIA role=‘main’ attribute on the main element until user agents implement the required role mapping.”
 ARIA, the Accessible Rich Internet Applications Suite, is a specification to make web applications more accessible to people with disabilities.
-That means the role="main" attribute is there for any web browsers that don’t yet recognize the <main> tag, and may help people with disabilities.
+That means the role="main"

-<%= render 'layouts/messages' %>
+<main role="main"> <%= render 'layouts/messages' %> <%= yield %> </main>

-We wrap a messages partial and yield expression in a <main role="main"> element.
+We wrap a messages partial and yield

-You could add a <footer> tag.
+tag.
 It typically contains links to copyright information, legal disclaimers, or contact information.

 You’ll likely need navigation links on every page of your web application.